mltframework/mlt_web/developers/Framework.md

 It employs Reverse Polish Notation for the application of audio and video FX.

-The framework is designed to be colour space neutral - the currently implemented modules, however, are very much 8bit YUV422 oriented.
+The framework is designed to be color space neutral - the currently implemented modules, however, are very much 8bit YUV422 oriented.
 In theory, the modules could be entirely replaced.